Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Goldberg, D.E. and Holland, J.H., 1988.
 Genetic algorithms and machine learning.
 Machine Learning, 3(2), pp.95-99.

+* Holland, J.H., 1962.
+Outline for a logical theory of adaptive systems.
+Journal of the ACM, 9(3), pp.297-314.

 ## Broader Viewpoints From AI/ML

 * Domingos, P., 2015.
 The five tribes of machine learning and what you can take from each.
 ACM Learning Center. [ [www](https://learning.acm.org/techtalks/machinelearning) | [pdf](https://learning.acm.org/binaries/content/assets/leaning-center/webinar-slides/2015/five-tribes-ml_112415.pdf) ]